itsmenewbie03/org-link/README.md

 # OrgLink

-> Attendance system for Student Body Organization in universities.
-(I think xD)
+> OrgLink - A Feature-rich Multitenant Attendance System for Student Body Organization in universities.

 # Why?

 > As usual we will fail if we don't make this xD

-# Setup
+# Getting Started

-> This will be required to run the project for the first time
+> Configure the .env file see sample [here](https://github.com/platformsh-templates/laravel/blob/master/.env.example)

+> Run the following scripts

 -   `composer install`
 -   `npm i`

+> Check if datebase is configured correctly in the .env file

+-   `php artisan migrate:fresh`

 # Running

 > To run this project open two terminals and run

 -   `php artisan serve`
 -   `npm run dev`